A Light in the Black

 The Journey

-Traveling alongside marine scientist Graham Patterson and meeting with divers, fishers, scientists, and coastal residents, Lia began to understand that she was witnessing a sea under pressure.
-The film asks whether ecosystems shared by nations divided by politics, history, and conflict can still teach them something about what they have in common.
+Through reflection and observation, the film asks whether a sea shared by nations divided by politics, history, and conflict can still teach them something about what they have in common.

 A Light in the Black was generously sponsored by Tidal Arts.
 Field production, research, and outreach are supported by regional scientists, collaborators and conservation partners across the Black Sea.